ahultgren/WP-Duplicate-Plugin-Prevention/README.md

 ##Usage

 Put the code in the main file of your own plugin.
-Now any other plugin authors can deliver your plugin packaged with your plugin without fear of collision of any other plugins that might also use your plugin.
+Now any other plugin authors can deliver a plugin packaged with your plugin without fear of collision of any other plugins that might also use your plugin.